zkat/memento-mori/README.md

 `Remember you must die`

-`memento-mori` is a library for writing robust, agent-based systems in Common Lisp.
+`memento-mori` is a library for writing robust, actor-based systems in Common Lisp.
 It draws inspiration from [Erlang/OTP](http://www.erlang.org), particularly its approach to robust systems. `memento-mori` works under the assumption that whatever you do, you will eventually crash, and thus the